XenyxNZ/Arma-3-Performance-Guide/Guide.md

 ### Why it's not great

-Arma 3 is built on Bohemia's Real Virtuality engine, which is heavily constrained by the CPU and RAM.
-Contrary to popular belief, the game does actually utilize multithreading, and has since release - however this system can still cause severe performance bottlenecks in critical aspects due to its design.
+Arma 3 is built on Bohemia's Real Virtuality engine, and contrary to popular belief, it does actually utilize multithreading for many things.
+However it still suffers from severe performance bottlenecks in critical aspects due to limitations in its design.
 This is why even the most modern, high-end systems sometimes struggle to run Arma 3 at high frame rates 10+ years after its release.

 ### How it can be better